Kubernetes Tutorial for Beginners

 Deployments

 Releasing new versions of an application is an important part of its lifecycle.
 And apps are updated periodically.
 We either introduce new features or fix some issues in each version.
-And as Kubernetes hosts our application, it needs a way to manage rolling out new application versions.
+And as Kubernetes hosts our application, it needs a way to manage the rolling out of new application versions.
 This is what Deployments do.

 Deployments are high-level controllers that manage updates to Pods.
 This means that you set which version of your application you currently want.
 And then the Deployment takes care of ensuring this version is released.